iVuDang/SoloLearn-HTML-layout-Python-list-tuple-set-dictionary/README.md

 The LIKE keyword is useful when specifying a search condition within your WHERE clause.

+In relationship databases, a piece of string data should only appear once (avoid redundant data, it should only appear once in a table and linked to other tables).
+Keys are ideally integers e.g. ID.

 Additional Supplement from: https://www.w3schools.com/sql/sql_like.asp

 There are two wildcards often used in conjunction with the LIKE operator: